The-Perceptual-Research-Consortium/reality-hacking/docs/index.md

 #### 3. REALITY EXPERIMENT CONFIGURATION (3-5 minutes)

 - **Filter Selection**: Draw from your Randomness Deck to select ONE specific filter to test today
       - This is formulated as an experimental hypothesis: "What if reality operates according to X principle today?"
+You will treat this both as your experiment and your mission for the day.
+Embrace it with the verve of a mad scientist secret agent on a mission to save (or blow up - your choice!) the world.

 - **Multi-Dimensional Encoding**: Install this filter across all perception dimensions simultaneously:
       - Physical: Create a specific gesture or posture that embodies this filter